wbawakate/fairtorch/README.md

 ## What We learned

-We learned the definitions of fairness and the mathematical formulations to achieve it.
+What we learn is how to create criteria of fairness, the mathematical formulations to achieve it.

 ## What's next for FairTorch